stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/TIM/OCToggle/readme.txt

 This example shows how to configure the TIM3 peripheral to generate four different signals with four different frequencies.

-The TIM3CLK frequency is set to 36 MHz, the Prescaler is set to 2, and used in Output Compare Toggle Mode.
+The TIM3CLK frequency is set to SystemCoreClock / 2 (Hz), and we want to get TIM3 counter clock at 12 MHz so the Prescaler is computed as following:

-TIM3 counter clock = TIMxCLK / (Prescaler +1) = 12 MHz
+   - Prescaler = (TIM3CLK / TIM3 counter clock) - 1
+SystemCoreClock is set to 72 MHz for Low-density, Medium-density, High-density and Connectivity line devices and to 24 MHz for Low-Density Value line and Medium-Density Value line devices

 The TIM3 CCR1 register value is equal to 32768:
 CC1 update rate = TIM3 counter clock / CCR1_Val = 366.2 Hz,